Robert F. Kennedy Funeral Train – The People’s View __ an exhibition, a film and a book

 Therefore, the more significant part of my endeavor consisted of fieldwork.
 I made appeals on social media and in local newspapers, followed the train’s route, knocked on doors, hung around train stations, and talked to as many people as possible.
 Especially in the lead-up to the 2016 elections, I saw how the cross-section of the American people in Fusco’s photographs had played out over the interceding 50 years, as I met everyone from blue-collar workers to white-collar business owners, from a homeless person to a self-made billionaire.
 Often, I was their guest, and they would share their images and memories of June 8, 1968.

 Many of the conversations brought up topics such as the social and political unrest of that year.
 Not only was it an important year for the Civil Rights Movement, with the assassination of Martin Luther King, Jr. and the subsequent riots, but it also saw student protests and an increasingly hopeless Vietnam War.
 And just like today, the world watched America with a mixture of fascination and disbelief.
-I sensed how strongly 1968 in general—and RFK’s positive message in particular—is still present in the minds of many Americans.
+I sensed how strongly 1968 in general—and RFK’s positive message about civil rights and racial justice—is still present in the minds of many Americans.

 The choice of a funeral train, a conscious nod to the tradition that began with Lincoln’s in 1865, seems to have been intended to impress an epic image on the collective memory.
 But during my research, I was surprised to discover that it was not easy to find pictures of the RFK funeral train.
 Most of these images are still in the private domain, in slide cases and family albums.
 Many people, including myself, had only the vaguest idea about what the train must have looked like—an idea above all informed by the facial expressions of the citizens immortalized in that exceptional photo series by Fusco.
 This type of inversion fascinates me: onlookers bearing witness to an event intended to enter into the collective memory, who were themselves turned into an icon of this same event.